immcantation/dowser/docs/vignettes/Input-Output-Vignette.md

 # Input and Output

 This vignette covers how data gets into Dowser and the different ways Dowser objects and trees can be saved.
+These formats primarily follow the [Adaptive Immune Receptor Repertoire (AIRR) Community standard formats](https://docs.airr-community.org).
-Specifically this will cover AIRR TSV input, as well as JSON format (`writeTreesJSON`/`readTreesJSON`), plain R serialization (`saveRDS`/`readRDS`), Newick tree export (`exportTrees`), and FASTA sequence export/import (`writeFasta`/`readFasta`).
+Specifically this will cover AIRR TSV input, as well as AIRR Trees and Clones JSON format (`writeTreesJSON`/`readTreesJSON`), plain R serialization (`saveRDS`/`readRDS`), Newick tree export (`exportTrees`), and FASTA sequence export/import (`writeFasta`/`readFasta`).

-## Reading AIRR sequencing data
+## Reading AIRR Rearrangement sequencing data files

-Dowser expects input data in [AIRR Rearrangement](https://docs.airr-community.org/en/latest/datarep/rearrangements.html) TSV format.
+The best input format for Dowser is the [AIRR Rearrangement](https://docs.airr-community.org/en/latest/datarep/rearrangements.html)
+TSV format.
 The `airr` package's `read_rearrangement` function reads such a file into a data frame: